-- (1) Sprott Asia GP Inc. is the general partner of Sprott Asia LP, which exists under the laws of the Province of Ontario. - (2) Sprott Korea exists under the laws of South Korea. - (3) Sprott Private Wealth GP Inc. is the general partner of SPW, which exists under the laws of the Province of Ontario. - (4) Sprott Resource Lending exists under the federal laws of Canada. - (5) Sprott Asset Management GP Inc. is the general partner of SAM, which exists under the laws of the Province of Ontario. - (6) Sprott GenPar Ltd. is the general partner of Sprott Hedge Fund L.P., Sprott Hedge Fund L.P.
-II, Sprott Bridging Income Fund LP, Sprott Enhanced Long Short Equity Fund L.P., Sprott Resource Credit Strategies Fund and Sprott Private Resource Lending L.P.
-Sprott GenPar Ltd. exists under the laws of the Province of Ontario. - (7) TEC exists under the laws of the Province of Alberta. - (8) TCC exists under the laws of the Province of Alberta. - (9) SAMGENPAR, Ltd. is the general partner of Sprott Capital L.P., Sprott Capital L.P.
-II and Sprott Global Resources L.P.
-SAMGENPAR, Ltd. exists under the laws of the Province of Ontario. - (10) Sprott U.S. was formed to acquire Rule Investment, Inc. (which in turn owns GRIL), SAM USA and RCIC.
+- (1) Sprott Asia GP Inc. is the general partner of Sprott Asia LP, which exists under the laws of the Province of Ontario. - (2) Sprott Korea exists under the laws of South Korea. - (3) Sprott Private Wealth GP Inc. is the general partner of SPW, which exists under the laws of the Province of Ontario. - (4) Sprott Resource Lending is the general partner of the Lending Fund and exists under the federal laws of Canada. - (5) Sprott Asset Management GP Inc. is the general partner of SAM, which exists under the laws of the Province of Ontario. - (6) Sprott GenPar Ltd. is the general partner of Sprott Hedge Fund L.P., Sprott Hedge Fund L.P.
+II, Sprott Bridging Income Fund LP and Sprott Enhanced Long Short Equity Fund L.P.
+Sprott GenPar Ltd. exists under the laws of the Province of Ontario. - (7) TEC exists under the laws of the Province of Alberta. - (8) TCC exists under the laws of the Province of Alberta. - (9) SAMGENPAR, Ltd. is the general partner of Sprott Global Resources L.P. and Sprott Privet Fund.
+SAMGENPAR, Ltd. exists under the laws of the Province of Ontario. - (10) Sprott U.S. was formed to acquire RII (which in turn owns SGRIL), SAM USA and RCIC.
 Sprott U.S. exists under the laws of the State of Delaware.
-Rule Investment, Inc., GRIL and SAM USA exist under the laws of the State of California.
-RCIC exists under the laws of the State of Nevada - (11) Sprott Consulting GP Inc. is the general partner of SCLP, which exists under the laws of the Province of Ontario.
+RII, SGRIL and SAM USA exist under the laws of the State of California.
+RCIC exists under the laws of the State of Nevada. - (11) Sprott Consulting GP Inc. is the general partner of SCLP, which exists under the laws of the Province of Ontario.